tlambert03/heroku-buildpack-pdm/README.md

 remote:
 ```

-A `requirements.txt` must be present at the root of your application's repository to deploy.
+A `pyproject.toml` must be present at the root of your application's repository to deploy.

 To specify your python version, you also need a `runtime.txt` file - unless you are using the default Python runtime version.